harpreetsodhi/Inventory-Management-Web-Cloud-Project/README.md

 </div>
 <br />

-> A web application to enable people or organizations who are running their services at a small scale to better manage their resources and data.
+> A cloud based web application to enable people or organizations running their services at a small scale to better manage their resources and data.

 ## USER MANAGEMENT PORTAL